Kathryn F. Clarenbach: Early career

 In 1942, Clarenbach received her master's degree.
 In order to support the war effort, she took the federal Civil Service Exam and passed.
 She then moved to Washington D.C. to work as an administrative analyst with the War Production Board for two years.
 When she moved back to Madison in 1944, she went back to school to get her Ph.D., which she received two years later in 1946.
 During her graduate studies, she spent her time as a teacher's assistant.
 One of her professors introduced her to a fellow student, Henry Clarenbach.
 On September 5, 1946, Kathryn and Henry Clarenbach were married in Sparta.

 After her marriage, Clarenbach was offered teaching jobs at both Purdue University and Bryn Mawr College.
 She accepted Purdue's offer to teach Political Science.
 She enjoyed her experience there but left because she was tired of having a commuting marriage.
 In 1948 Clarenbach and her husband joined others to work on Henry Wallace's unsuccessful presidential campaign.
 During that time, Henry Clarenbach continued to work toward his Ph.D.

-Clarenbach then left the work force to raise her three children: Sara (1949); David (1953), who was to become a state legislator; and Janet (1957).
-During her time as a new mother she was also busy with volunteer work including holding a position on the state board of the Missouri League of Women Voters.
+Clarenbach then left the work force to raise her three children: Sara (1949), who became a California attorney; David (1953), who was to become a state legislator; and Janet (1957), who became a NYS Science Teacher.
+During her time as a new mother Clarenbach was also busy with volunteer work including holding a position on the state board of the Missouri League of Women Voters.

 In 1961, when Clarenbach and her family moved back to Madison, Clarenbach took a teaching position at Edgewood College.
-She also got elected on to the Board of Trustees at Alverno College.
+She also got elected on to the board of trustees at Alverno College.
 She was very energized by the idea of an all-women college and believed strongly in its mission.

 Clarenbach's father encouraged his children to appreciate and be curious about the world outside of Sparta.
 Throughout her life, Clarenbach's career took her all over the United States, including Hawaii (4 times), the Virgin Islands (1977), Cuba (1978), Europe and Canada (3 or 4 times).